-Choosing the perfect African safari can be difficult.
+Choosing the best African safari can be difficult.
 There are so many countries to choose from, parks to explore, animals to see, safari lodges, and a variety of unique activities to partake in that it makes picking one place impossible almost.

 If you’re just starting out in your safari planning I would recommend taking a look at our how to plan a safari guide to give you a basic idea of the planning involved with this trip.